 Note: Students can take both Computer Science 10 – Introduction to Game Design and Computer Science 10 – Introduction to Website Development.

-Prerequisite: Computer Science 10
+Prerequisite: Computer Science 10 - Introduction to Game Design

 In this semester-long course, Computer Science 20 students build on the coding fundamentals they learned in Computer Science 10, moving from structured programs to a modular program approach.
 Students use the pygame library to create graphics-based programs, and by the end of the course will build a fully functional arcade game.

-Prerequisite: Computer Science 20
+Prerequisite: Computer Science 20 – Game Design

 In this semester-long course, Computer Science 30 students move from the modular program approach to an object-oriented programming approach.
 Applying the fundamentals learned using the Python 3 language, they will be introduced to the Unity game engine and the C# programming language.